oss-aspen/Rappel/.github/ISSUE_TEMPLATE/visualizations.md

 - [ ] Preprocess data into DF format for visualization
 - [ ] Plotly graph creation
 - [ ] Notes with any background context that would be useful for dash integration
+- [ ] Open issue on explorer for visualization integration using template

 **Additional context**
 Add any other context or screenshots about the feature request here.